John Rawls

 Sandel criticizes the idea of the veil of ignorance by arguing that we are ineluctably entangled with our communities, our pasts, and our sense of the possible future.
 If we are ashamed of what our country does, or proud of it, we are tacitly admitting that we are "claimed by moral ties that we have not chosen and implicated in the narratives that shape our identity as moral agents."

-AR Rawls's theory of justice was the latest fashion when I was a philosophy student in Oxford — Judy and I wrote essays on it.
+AR Rawls' theory of justice was the latest fashion when I was a philosophy student at Oxford.